apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 ## 6 Community Impression

-Often when we discuss issues in the StreamPark user group, we get immediate responses from community members.
+Often when we discuss issues in the Apache StreamPark user group, we get immediate responses from community members.
 Issues that cannot be resolved at the moment are generally fixed in the next version or the latest code branch.
 In the group, we also see many non-community members actively helping each other out.
 There are many big names from other communities as well, and many members actively join the community development work.
 The whole community feels very active to me!

 ## 7 Conclusion

 Currently, our company runs 60 real-time jobs online, with Flink SQL and custom code each making up about half.
 More real-time tasks will be put online subsequently.
-Many colleagues worry about the stability of StreamPark, but based on several months of production practice in our company, StreamPark is just a platform to help you develop, deploy, monitor, and manage jobs.
-Whether it is stable or not depends on the stability of our own Hadoop Yarn cluster (we use the onyan mode) and has little to do with StreamPark itself.
+Many colleagues worry about the stability of Apache StreamPark, but based on several months of production practice in our company, Apache StreamPark is just a platform to help you develop, deploy, monitor, and manage jobs.
+Whether it is stable or not depends on the stability of our own Hadoop Yarn cluster (we use the onyan mode) and has little to do with Apache StreamPark itself.
 It also depends on the robustness of the Flink SQL or code you write.
 These two aspects should be the primary concerns.
-Only when these two aspects are problem-free can the flexibility of StreamPark be fully utilized to improve job performance.
-To discuss the stability of StreamPark in isolation is somewhat extreme.
+Only when these two aspects are problem-free can the flexibility of Apache StreamPark be fully utilized to improve job performance.
+To discuss the stability of Apache StreamPark in isolation is somewhat extreme.

-That is all the content shared by StreamPark at Joyme.
+That is all the content shared by Apache StreamPark at Joyme.
 Thank you for reading this article.
-We are very grateful for such an excellent product provided by StreamPark, which is a true act of benefiting others.
+We are very grateful for such an excellent product provided by Apache StreamPark, which is a true act of benefiting others.
 From version 1.0 to 1.2.1, the bugs encountered are promptly fixed, and every issue is taken seriously.
 We are still using the on yarn deployment mode.
 Restarting yarn will still cause jobs to be lost, but restarting yarn is not something we do every day.
 The community will also look to fix this problem as soon as possible.
-I believe that StreamPark will get better and better, with a promising future ahead.
+I believe that Apache StreamPark will get better and better, with a promising future ahead.